Stanley Mullen

 About the author

-Born in Colorado Springs on June 20, 1911, Stanley Mullen was an American artist, writer, and publisher.
-He studied writing at the University of Colorado at Boulder and trained in drawing, painting, and lithography at the Colorado Springs Fine Arts Center, where he was accepted as a professional member in 1937.
+Born in Colorado Springs in 1911, Stanley Mullen studied writing at the University of Colorado at Boulder and also trained in drawing, painting, and lithography at the Colorado Springs Fine Arts Center, where he became a professional member in 1937.
+He was active not only as a writer but also as an artist and museum worker, with a series of his paintings of Indian ceremonial dances entering the permanent collection of the Denver Art Museum.